Apteco/apteco-api/pkg/docs/UserResetPasswordRequestsApi.md

     # Create an instance of the API class
     api_instance = apteco_api.UserResetPasswordRequestsApi(api_client)
     data_view_name = 'data_view_name_example' # str | The name of the DataView to act on
 filter = 'filter_example' # str | Filter the list of items using a simple expression language.
-The available list of fields are Username, EmailAddress, CreationDate, ConfirmedDate, ExpiredDate (optional) order_by = 'order_by_example' # str | Order the items by a given field (in ascending order unless the field is preceeded by a \"-\" character).
-The available list of fields are Username, EmailAddress, CreationDate, ConfirmedDate, ExpiredDate (optional) offset = 56 # int | The number of items to skip in the (potentially filtered) result set before returning subsequent items. (optional) count = 56 # int | The maximum number of items to show from the (potentially filtered) result set. (optional)
+The available list of fields are Username, EmailAddress, CreationDate, ConfirmedDate, ExpiredDate. (optional) order_by = 'order_by_example' # str | Order the items by a given field (in ascending order unless the field is preceeded by a \"-\" character).
+The available list of fields are Username, EmailAddress, CreationDate, ConfirmedDate, ExpiredDate. (optional) offset = 56 # int | The number of items to skip in the (potentially filtered) result set before returning subsequent items. (optional) count = 56 # int | The maximum number of items to show from the (potentially filtered) result set. (optional)